nareshbhatia/bullsfirst-exercise/exercises/exercise-4-accounts-page.md

 };
 ```

-For example, if the user has an account with id = 1234, the route for the
+For example, if the user has an account with id = 'brokerage-account', the route
-overview tab will be `/accounts/1234/overview`.
+for the overview tab will be `/accounts/brokerage-account/overview`.

 Also use React Router's
 [NavLink](https://github.com/ReactTraining/react-router/blob/dev/docs/api-reference.md#navlink)